 Note that when you open the Action centre, you might expect the first notification in the list to be the initial focus.
 However, this isn't always the case, and you may have to Tab to it.

 In Windows 10, many of the settings for customizing the various parts of the taskbar are to be found in the Settings app.
 And so this will be described in the next section, before going on to the describe the customizations.

-The easiest way of opening the Settings app is by pressing the shortcut Windows key + I. Alternatively, by default it appears in the left hand side of the Start menu, or you can search for it.
+The easiest way of opening the Settings app is by pressing the shortcut Windows key + I. Alternatively, by default it appears in the navigation menu list on the Start menu, or you can search for it.